-While the state’s education and transport departments continue shirking responsibilities, the School Bus Owners’ Association has contacted PTA forums and schools to ensure students don’t travel on illegal school buses or vans
+While state’s education and transport departments continue shirking responsibilities, School Bus Owners’ Association has contacted PTA forums and schools to ensure students don’t travel on illegal school buses or vans

 With little or no help coming from the education as well as transport departments in ensuring a complete ban on illegal vans and buses ferrying school children, the School Bus Owners’ Association (SBOA) has taken it upon themselves to set things right.

 Representatives of the Unaided Schools’ Forum said that schools are unhappy with vans and autorickshaws, as they do not follow any safety norms.
 Pic for representation

 For starters, the bus owners have contacted schools across the city to ensure that students are only ferried by operators with legal permits.
 They have also contacted the PTA United Forum to dissuade parents from depending on illegal operators.